fbpx

 • Complete Injury.
 The spinal cord can’t send signals below the site of the injury, which can cause paralysis.

-The spine is categorized in several sections:
+Additionally, the spine is divided up into several sections:

 • Cervical Vertebrae.
 There are seven cervical vertebrae in the neck, called C1-C7.